 Since the number of transcripts with different abundance levels in these comparisons was in the hundreds (Figure S3, Dataset S1), we focused on genes encoding enzymes known or predicted to participate in aromatic metabolism by N. aromaticivorans (Figure 2).
 Trends in transcript abundance for some of these genes were as expected; for example, ligAB, which encodes a ring-opening dioxygenase, had increased transcript abundance in the presence of all tested aromatics compared to glucose-grown cells, while ferAB, which encode enzymes that act on the side chain of ferulic acid, were the most differentially expressed in the presence of ferulic acid (Figure 2).

-This data also showed that many genes encoding enzymes involved in dimer degradation were more abundant in the presence of G-diketone or GP-1 (Figure 2), even though these are monoaromatic substrates.
+These data also showed that many genes encoding enzymes involved in dimer degradation were more abundant in the presence of G-diketone or GP-1 (Figure 2), even though these are monoaromatic substrates.
 These differently expressed transcripts included those from genes encoding NAD-dependent dehydrogenases (ligL, ligN, ligD, ligO) (15, 16), glutathione S-transferases (ligE, ligF, baeAB) (17), and a glutathione lyase (NaGSTNu) (11) that are known or predicted to be involved in breaking the β-O-4 aromatic linkage in lignin and that are increased in transcript abundance in the presence of the model dimeric β-O-4 compound guaiacyl-glycerol-β-guaiacyl ether (GGE) (11).
-Most of these lig genes are not co-localized on the genome (Figure S4), so the increase in abundance of these transcripts likely results from an increase in expression of several transcription units when cells are grown in the presence of either G-diketone or GP-1.
+Most of these lig genes are not co-localized on the genome (Figure S4), so the increase in abundance of these transcripts likely results from the activity of multiple promoters when cells are grown in the presence of either G-diketone or GP-1.

 In vitro activity of Lig dehydrogenases with G-diketone